 1. Swayambhunath Stupa (Monkey Temple)

-Stupa in Swayambhunath Monkey temple in Kathmandu, Nepal.
+Stupa in Swayambhunath Monkey Temple in Kathmandu, Nepal.

-Stupa in Swayambhunath Monkey temple in Kathmandu, Nepal.
+Stupa in Swayambhunath Monkey Temple in Kathmandu, Nepal.

 Swayambhunath Stupa, affectionately known as the Monkey Temple due to the holy monkeys living in parts of the temple, sits atop a hill in the Kathmandu Valley.
 This ancient religious complex is adorned with colorful prayer flags and offers panoramic views of Kathmandu.